Chang-Y-Chung/clean/readme.md

-# Read me for averages.for.each.activity.and.subject.txt
+# Read me for tidy data

+tidy data: averages.for.each.activity.and.subject.txt

 This data set is derived from the UCI data downloaded from the course web site: